Bachelor's Degree in Life Sciences

 Objectives

-- Review the grammatical basics of Spanish and eliminate persistent gaps and differences in levels.
-Adapt the teaching of basic knowledge to the needs of each student.
+- Review the basics of Spanish grammar and address any lingering gaps in knowledge and differences in proficiency levels.
+Tailor the teaching of these fundamentals to meet each student’s individual needs.

 - Acquisition of specialized vocabulary

-- Mastery of the Prezi presentation tool (after giving the Prezi tutorial)
+- Proficiency in using the Prezi presentation tool (after completing the Prezi tutorial)

-- Cultural approach and work on image by the painters of the Prado
+- A Cultural Approach and Work on Imagery by the Painters of the Prado

 - Knowledge of various Spanish and Latin American companies

-- Scientific news article (source: El País – El Mundo)
+- Science news article (source: El País – El Mundo)

 - Creation of Prezi

-- Exercises and grammar lessons on a dedicated platform
+- Grammar exercises and lessons on a dedicated platform

 – 2 ECTS – Objectives:

-- Expose students to their future profession in the industry
+- Expose students to real-world scenarios related to their future careers in the industry

-- Knowledge of the industrial environment, context, work processes, constraints, and document drafting
+- Understanding the industrial environment, the context, work procedures, constraints, and document drafting

-Content The two-month internship is full-time and continuous, and takes place in a private or public sector company or research laboratory.
-This internship can be done in France or abroad.
+Content: The two-month internship is a full-time, continuous placement at a company in the private or public sector or at a research laboratory.
+This internship may take place in France or abroad.